 The Frothy Monkey

 I feel like everyone who has been to Nashville knows about The Frothy Monkey.
 It has a couple locations and has breakfast, lunch and dinner options as well as delicious coffee, sweet drinks and baked goods.
 The first time we visited I got the golden monkey (a turmeric latte) and a bagel and hummus sandwich.
-They have a couple plant based entree options and many of their signature coffee/sweet drinks can be made vegan since they have lots of non-dairy milk options.
+They have a couple vegan entree options and many of their signature coffee/sweet drinks can become vegan options since they have lots of non-dairy milk options.
 Unfortunately none of their baked goods were vegan, but I loved their signature drinks and the atmosphere was lively and relaxed.
-It’s often crowded here and can be hard to find seating, so go early if you’re hoping to get a good seat!
+It's often crowded here and can be hard to find seating, so go early if you're hoping to get a good seat!

 Coco Greens is a fully vegan restaurant that offers lots of healthy meals.
 While the entrees we ordered weren't anything to write home about, they were delicious, healthy and filling.
 It's the kind of restaurant that you could eat at multiple times in one day and still feel light and satisfied...more like healthy, home-cooked plant based dishes!
 We ordered the veggie burger with a side of squash mac and cheese as well as a spicy curry dish.
 Both were light and flavorful!
 The restaurant also has a mini shop attached which sells vegan snacks and products.